LMDSS Programs are divided into 2 umbrellas, Health & Education and Community Support, both for which we apply for funding.

-Adults Connect: An opportunity for adults 19+ to make friends within the DS community and to spend time away from parents and caregivers (if able) in a fun activity.
+Adults Connections: An opportunity for adults 19+ to make friends within the Down Syndrome community and to spend time away from parents and caregivers (if able) in a fun activity.

-Bike Camp: We partnered with Pedalheads & Variety – the Children’s Charity, to teach children and young adults to ride a bike in a safe manner.
+Bike Camp: LMDSS has partnered with Pedal heads & Variety – the Children’s Charity, to teach children and young adults to ride a bike and safety protocol.

-Christmas Party: A wonderful opportunity to break bread with fellow members of LMDSS, dance a little and open presents and have some fun.
+Christmas Networking Event: A wonderful opportunity to break bread with fellow members of LMDSS, dance a little and open presents and have some fun.